Evovest/EvoTrees.jl/docs/src/tutorials/ranking-LTRC.md

 documents, so the spread of weights *within* a group is deliberately ignored, which matches the canonical definition and the per-query weights other ranking libraries accept.

-Where per-document weights should count, `metric = :corr` scores the weighted Pearson correlation between prediction and target within each group and averages over groups.
+Where per-document weights should count, `metric = :pearson` scores the weighted Pearson correlation between prediction and target within each group and averages over groups.
 A row's own weight enters its group's correlation, and the group weighs by the mean of its rows' weights.
 Groups of fewer than two rows, and groups whose target is constant, carry no signal